Employer of Record

 Different Categories of Civil Law Contracts

 • Contract of Mandate: This contract obligates the contractor to perform specific actions on behalf of the mandator, rather than to achieve a particular result.
 Generally, contractors are not judged on the outcome of their actions but rather on the manner and diligence with which they fulfill their duties.
-Contracts of mandate generally require contributions to the Social Security Fund, though certain exemptions apply, for example, for students or those in concurrent employment.
+Contracts of mandate generally require contributions to the social insurance system, though certain exemptions apply, for example, for students or those in concurrent employment.

-• Contract for a Specific Task: Unlike the contract of mandate, this contract is focused on achieving a specific result, which can be either material (e.g., a constructed item) or immaterial (e.g., software development).
+• Contract for a Specific Task: Unlike the contract of mandate, this contract is focused on achieving a specific result, which can be either material or immaterial.
 The ordering party must pay the contractor upon completion of the task, with the remuneration determined either by a specified amount or based on a calculation agreed upon by the parties.
-The contract of performing a specific task is evaluated based on the final outcome, not the contractor’s efforts.
+The contract for a specific task is evaluated based on the final outcome, not the contractor’s efforts.

 Social Security in Poland